oskar13/mini-tracker/README.md

 Run `gen_secrets.sh` which will generate password files with openssl.
 Then edit start.sh with your MySQL credentials with access to a database (make sure to create an empty database).
 Edit `db_password.txt` with the user's password. `db_root_password.txt` is only needed when using docker so this file can be ignored.
 Run `start.sh` to start the server with go run.
 Navigate to port 8080 and proceed with the installer (see bellow).

 ## Web Install Process
 If no valid data is detected on startup, then the installer will be launched in website root (empty database has to exist or the installer will not run).
 When entering the installer, a token is needed to proceed.
-You can find it in `installer_token.txt` in project root directory after running `gen_secrets.sh`.
-After successfully validating the token, you can create the admin user account and finish the install.
+You can find it in `installer_token.txt` in project root directory after running `gen_secrets.sh` or in the application console output.
+After successfully validating the token, you can create the admin user account and finish the install which might require you to reload the page after exiting the installer.

 ## Goals
 - Make it easy to share torrent files between small number of people